paularamo/cvpr-2022/exercises/Exercise_3.md

 ### Task #3:

 1. During the prework you ran the 301 notebooks.
-Run the 301-tensorflow-training-openvino-pot.ipynb, in the setting section change “DefaultQuantization” by “AccuracyAwareQuantization”.
-2. Describe if the performance is better or not for the “AccuracyAwareQuantization” algorithm, just using CPU.
+Run the 301-tensorflow-training-openvino-pot.ipynb.
-3. Share with us your result using this Discussion thread, using Task # 3 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569
+2. Share with us your result using this Discussion thread, using Task # 3 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569